 How the Jan 6 hearings became must-watch viewing

-With Donald Trump as villain and slick presentation investigations mean things will never be same again, says Andrew Buncombe
+With Donald Trump as the villain, and slick presentation, congressional inquiries will never be the same again, writes Andrew Buncombe

-It is hard to imagine Donald Trump has had any pleasure watching the January 6 committee hearings.
+It is hard to imagine that Donald Trump takes any pleasure from watching the January 6 committee hearings.

 In fact, we know he does not.
-For every time Congressman Bennie Thompson calls to order the select committee to Investigate the January 6 attack on the United States Capitol, the former president is quickly complaining about something.
-Usually he alleges that witnesses are lying.
+Every time congressman Bennie Thompson calls to order the select committee investigating the January 6 attack on the US Capitol, the former president is quick to complain about something.
+Usually, he alleges that witnesses are lying.
 One time, he accused the committee of ignoring him.

-But if there is one thing the 76-year-old – whose journey into politics was presaged and helped by his time as a reality television star – may approve of, it is the sheer drama they have contained.
+But if there is one thing the 76-year-old – whose journey into politics was presaged and helped by his time as a reality television star – might approve of, it is the sheer drama these hearings have contained.

-Many have likened the hearings to a soap opera or television thriller, or a version of the ratings-busting reality television specials Trump once starred in, albeit without anyone pretending to be a successful tycoon.
+Many have likened the proceedings to a soap opera or a TV thriller, or a version of the ratings-busting reality television specials Trump once starred in, albeit without anyone pretending to be a successful tycoon.

-For millions of Americans, they have become genuine must-watch events, and fully deserving of their presentation in prime-time.
+For millions of Americans, they have become genuine must-watch events, and fully deserving of their primetime presentation.

 It was not always thus.
-Though these hearings have obsessed the political class and some ordinary voters alike – which only started six weeks ago, with a first preliminary hearing hearing testimony from police officers taking place last summer – it is hard to imagine ever going back to how they used to be done.
+Though these hearings – which only started six weeks ago, with a preliminary hearing to hear testimony from police officers having taken place last summer – have preoccupied the political class and some ordinary voters alike, it is hard to imagine ever going back to how they used to be done.

-It is easy to forget, but for as long as congressional hearings have been held, the format and style of presentation was stuck in time.
+It is easy to forget, but until now, for as long as congressional hearings have been held, the format and style of presentation have been stuck in time.

 People remember the dramatic highlights of events such as 1987’s Iran-Contra hearings, with Oliver North declaring: “I haven’t, in the 23 years that I have been in the uniformed services of the United States of America, ever violated an order – not one.”

-Or they recall the claim made in 1994 by Thomas Sandefur, CEO of Brown and Williamson Tobacco Co, who said: “I do not believe nicotine is addictive.”
+Or they recall the claim made in 1994 by Thomas Sandefur, CEO of the Brown and Williamson tobacco company, who said: “I do not believe nicotine is addictive.”

 The 1973 hearings into Watergate spanned 13 months.

-By contrast, the Jan 6 hearings have been parceled into just a few hours, all of them chuck full of new highlights and headline-generating revelations.
+By contrast, the January 6 hearings have been parcelled into just a few hours, all of them chock full of new highlights and headline-generating revelations.

-“January 6 was the culmination of an attempted coup, a brazen attempt, as one rioter put it shortly after January 6, to overthrow the government,” Thompson declared the night of the first hearing on 9 June, an event that revealed previously unseen footage of the attack on the Capitol and which was among those held in prime time.
+“January 6 was the culmination of an attempted coup: a brazen attempt, as one rioter put it shortly after January 6, to overthrow the government,” Thompson declared on the night of the first hearing on 9 June, an event that revealed previously unseen footage of the attack on the Capitol.

-They also needed to tell a story that people understood – the attack was not just on the US Capitol, but on America’s democracy itself.
-They needed a villain too, and course they had one in Donald J Trump.
+They also needed to tell a story that people understood – that the attack was not just on the US Capitol, but on America’s democracy itself.
+They needed a villain, too, and course they had one in Trump.

-Many have commented on how impressive Cheney has been in front of the witness and the cameras.
-Fluent and confident, she has frequently waited until the final moment of an episode/hearing to reveal more staggering information – such as the fact that Trump’s chief of staff Mark Meadows had sought a pardon.
+Many have commented on how impressive Cheney has been in front of the cameras.
+Fluent and confident, she has frequently waited until the final moment of an episode or a hearing to reveal more staggering information – such as the fact that Trump’s chief of staff Mark Meadows had sought a pardon.

 If there is a villain, there need to be heroes, and there have been plenty of them – the courage of the US Capitol police officers, the simple decency of Republican officials in places such as Georgia who refused to bend to Trump’s request to “find another 11,000 votes”, the calm testimony of people such as Cassidy Hutchinson, whose descriptions of Trump’s plate-hurling rage were all the more powerful for there being no video footage, just our own imaginations.

-During the eighth hearing, the last until the committee reconvenes in September for more presentations, it showed a photograph of Trump, having returned from the area close to the Washington where he had made a fiery speech.
-Within quarter-of-an-hour, he knew what was happening.
+During the eighth hearing, the last until the committee reconvenes in September for more presentations, a photograph was shown of Trump, who at the time it was taken had just returned from the area close to the Washington park where he had made a fiery speech.
+Within a quarter of an hour, he knew what was happening.

-Some have said people such as Kevin McCarthy erred by choosing not to partake in the hearings, meaning there were no Republicans – to push back or press witnesses whose words were harmful to the president, with just Cheney and Adam Kinzinger, representing the party, and both of them determined to get to the bottom of things, rather than help Trump.
+Some have said that people such as Kevin McCarthy erred by choosing not to partake in the hearings, meaning there were no Republicans to push back or press witnesses whose words were harmful to the president, with just Cheney and Adam Kinzinger representing the party, and both of them determined to get to the bottom of things rather than help Trump.

 But even if they had been there, they might have struggled to really change the narrative.

-A good show – as Trump knows – needs good material, and the committee has had it in spades, not least the allegation that the president, rebuffed in his desire to go to Capitol Hill, lunging for the wheel of his SUV.
-“I’m the f***ing president.”
+A good show – as Trump knows – needs good material, and the committee has had it in spades, not least the allegation that the president, rebuffed in his desire to go to Capitol Hill, lunged for the wheel of his SUV, shouting: “I’m the f***ing president.”

-We do not know yet what the full impact of the headings will be.
+We do not yet know what the full impact of the hearings will be.

 We do know that Trump is more vulnerable now, not simply to the prospect of criminal prosecution, but to a primary challenge from someone such as Rick DeSantis.